njch5/oo-ride-share/README.md

 **Attribute**|**Description**
 -----|-----
 id|The Trip's ID number
-User|The User on the trip
-start_time|When did this trip begin? end_time|When did this trip finish? rating|The rating given by the User, a number 1-5
+passenger|The User being transported on the trip start_time|When did this trip begin? end_time|When did this trip finish? rating|The rating given by the User, a number 1-5